jlancherosn/capstone_project/README.md

 **Achieving the Desired Outcome**

 The integrated workflow allows for the accurate prediction of economic losses by combining theoretical models with practical simulations.
 By fitting frequency and severity distributions and using Monte Carlo simulations, the solution provides a robust method to estimate potential losses, ultimately supporting informed decision-making and risk management in financial institutions.

+## Conclusion

+**Importance of Historical Data for Frequency Modeling:**

+A critical finding is the necessity of having information from multiple periods to accurately model the frequency of loss events.
+In the absence of such data, the simulation defaults to a Poisson distribution with a parameter representing the average number of loss events per period (monthly, in this case).
+This highlights the importance of longitudinal data for precise frequency modeling.
+Utility of the distfit Library:

+Another significant insight is the effectiveness of the distfit library for fitting the frequency distribution.
+This tool simplifies the process of adjusting and selecting the best-fit distribution for frequency data, improving the accuracy and efficiency of the modeling process.
+Flexibility of the Model:

+The model developed is adaptable and can be applied to various loss datasets with different underlying distributions.
+This flexibility allows the approach to be used across different contexts and financial scenarios, enhancing its practical utility.

+**Success of the Proposed Solution**

+The proposed solution successfully integrates statistical modeling with Monte Carlo simulations to predict economic losses from financial risks.
+By combining frequency and severity distributions and leveraging advanced tools for distribution fitting, the model provides a robust framework for estimating potential losses.
+The ability to simulate various scenarios and assess their impact ensures that the model is both accurate and practical.

+**Implications and Potential Applications**

+* Risk Management: The insights gained from the model can significantly aid financial institutions in managing and mitigating risks.
+By understanding potential loss distributions, institutions can better prepare for adverse financial scenarios and allocate resources more effectively.

+* Regulatory Compliance: The model supports compliance with regulatory requirements by providing a method for estimating economic losses and ensuring adequate capital reserves to cover potential risks.

+* Adaptability: The model's flexibility to accommodate different datasets and underlying distributions makes it a valuable tool for diverse financial contexts.
+This adaptability enables its application to various types of financial risks and loss scenarios.

+In summary, the project demonstrates a successful approach to modeling economic losses, providing valuable insights for risk management and financial planning.
+The findings underscore the importance of comprehensive data and advanced tools in creating effective predictive models.